SciMed/style-guide/README.md

     staging.rb
   seeds.rb
 ```
-* Consider using [Seed Bank](https://github.com/james2m/seedbank) to help with your seeds.
 * Consider using FactoryGirl/Bot factories to seed development data.
 * Tear down and rebuild your database regularly.

 #### Mailers

-* Provide both HTML and plain-text view templates.
+* Provide both HTML and plain-text view templates, or use `premailer-rails` to auto-generate text templates based on your HTML templates.
 * If you need to use a link in an email, always use the `_url`, not `_path` methods, to ensure the absolute path is correct.
 * Format the from and to addresses as `Your Name <info@your_site.com>`.
 * Consider sending emails in a background process to prevent page load delays.
 * When sending email to multiple users, send an individual email to each person rather than having multiple recipients in one email.
   * This increases security because users can't see each other's addresses and makes it easier to handle errors with invalid email addresses.
 * Log when emails are sent and when they fail to send.
+Consider separating the email logs from the application logs.

 #### Bundler
 * Structure Gemfile content in alphabetical order with groups at the bottom in the following order: